jackal7819/react-quiz/README.md

 You can adapt the questions, add more features (timer, categories, score persistence, etc.), or reuse the core logic in your own projects.

 ## 🌟 Features

 • Display quiz questions one by one

 • Allow user to select answers

 • Show immediate feedback / correct answer after quiz

 • Display final score / result

 • Clean, responsive UI

-## ✅ Contributing

-If you want to contribute — feel free!

-Steps to contribute: 1.
-Fork this repo 2.
-Create a new branch: feature/your-feature 3.
-Make changes & commit 4.
-Submit a pull request — I will review and merge

-If you find bugs or have suggestions — you can open an issue.

-## 📝 License

-This project is released under the MIT License.
-See the LICENSE￼ file for details.

 ---